cwarden45/JHU_Coursera_GDS_Capstone/Week5/README.md

 </tbody>
 </table>

 Because it was specifically requested in the assignment, Q30 values were also extracted.
-Plots were created in R at a later step.

 An average Q30 value (along with average GC and percent unique reads) were calculated using `parse_FastQC_output-extra_3_var.py`